No booking fees on the app

 How much does it cost for a train from Turkey Street to London Liverpool Street?

-Ticket prices from Turkey Street to London Liverpool Street average around €11.97, but vary based on travel dates and ticket flexibility.
-To see the exact fare for your trip, please perform a search with your preferred dates.
+The average ticket fare from Turkey Street to London Liverpool Street is about €11.40, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 What is the best way to travel from Turkey Street to London Liverpool Street by train?